TadeskiOne/PaymentProcessor/README.md

 composer install
 ```

-Minimum requirements is a PHP 8.1 and installed library BCMath
+Minimum requirements is a PHP 8.1

 Then, define env-variable CURRENCY_API_PATH in `.env.example`
 ```